averbraeck/dsol/docs/1-getting-started/example-event.md

 10. **A GUI** to display statistics and graphs to the user

-## implementation using event scheduling
+## Implementation using event scheduling
 Event scheduling is also called 'delayed method invocation'.
 This means that we can call any method in the model, delayed by a specified duration on an artificial timeline, maintained by the simulation clock.
 The simulator will take care that all these method calls (also known as **'events'**, are carried out in the right sequence and with the correct simulator time being available.
 Nothing happens between events, so the simulator jumps from event to event, updating the simulator clock at every event.
 When multiple events happen at the same time, they can be prioritized; if they have the same priority, they will be handled in a first-come-first-serve manner.

 Let's now conceptually discuss each of the three components above: